Jesus Was No Stranger To Obedience

 Jesus desires obedience in the lives of his people.
 “If you love me you will obey my commands.”
 (John:14:15).
 And his commands can be summed up in two straightforward steps: “Love God with all your heart, soul, mind and strength.
 And then, love your neighbor as yourself.”
 (Mark:12:29)

-What would Jesus say to a young, conscripted IDF soldier working at a checkpoint between Jerusalem and Bethlehem?
+Today, I’d like to imagine what Jesus would say to a young, conscripted IDF soldier working at a checkpoint between Jerusalem and Bethlehem?
 Maybe she just turned 18 and would rather be in college with her friends.
 But, she knows that this is part of the service required of her by law.
 She wants to serve her country, but may feel conflicted about the role the army plays in oppressing the Palestinian people.
 To refuse might bring public embarrassment to her family, time in jail for herself, and a future of restricted employment opportunities as an ongoing punishment for refusing to obey.
 She feels stuck between a rock and a hard place.

 This young Israeli soldier might possibly be in the West Bank for the first time in her life.
 There, she sees large, ominous red signs posted at the entrances to the Palestinian controlled territories, warning Israelis to keep out of this “dangerous” place.
 Because of horrible persecutions like the Holocaust and the rhetoric of surrounding Arab nations against the State of Israel, she has been taught all through her schooling that there is a need to defend her nation.
 She is told to fear the Arab nations surrounding them and the Palestinians who live among them.
 And above all, she is reminded to “never forget, and never again” let the atrocities of history happen against her people.